Kilmory Castle: History

 A house may have stood on the site as early as the 14th century.
 There was a church at Kilmory in ancient times, and in the 1550s the church and lands of Kilmory were held by the Abbot of Paisley.
-In 1575 the estate was owned by Donald Campbell of Kilmory, and remained in the Campbell family for over 250 years.
-The Campbells built a house, or extended the existing one, between 1816 and 1820.
+In 1575, the estate was owned by Donald Campbell of Kilmory, and remained in the Campbell family for over 250 years.
+Peter Campbell of Kilmory rebuilt the house between 1816 and 1820; his son-in-law Sir John Orde reported that it had previously had a thatched roof.

-Eliza Campbell, the eldest daughter and co-heir of Peter Campbell, married Sir John Orde, 2nd Baronet in 1826.
-He purchased the estates following the death of his father-in-law in 1828 and of his wife in 1829.
-Orde demolished the modest old Campbell house and replaced it with a grand Gothic-revival mansion designed by architect Joseph Gordon Davis and completed in c.
+Orde married Eliza Campbell, the eldest daughter and co-heir of Peter Campbell, in 1826, then purchased the estates following the death of his father-in-law in 1828 and of his wife in 1829.
+Orde transformed the modest old Campbell house into a grand Gothic-revival mansion designed by architect Joseph Gordon Davis and completed in c.
 1830.
-The core of the older house was retained, but was extended into an ‘L’-shaped plan, with new exterior and interior decoration, and a large octagonal tower at the south-west corner.
-Orde also greatly expanded and improved the grounds and estate, engaging William Hooker to extend the gardens in 1830.
+The core of the older house was retained, but it was thoroughly modernised internally and externally, and extended into an L-shaped plan; a large octagonal tower was added at its west end, with a new wing projecting north from there.

+In the centre of the new wing was an arched entrance passage, large enough to admit a coach and four; on the left of this was a kitchen, on the right, an entrance hall, leading into an octagonal dining room in the ground floor of the new tower; from here, a spiral staircase ascended to an octagonal drawing room, from where an anteroom led into a "Chinese drawing room" with fittings obtained directly from China, occupying the entire upper floor of the new wing.
 Further extensions were carried out to the rear in 1863.